The-Changer412/MC-Colosseum/README.md

 This is a fabric 1.19 mod generate colosseum for you to fight three bosses in front of a crowd for rewards.

 # Installation
-y=You can download the mod from [Modrinth](https://www.youtube.com/watch?v=dQw4w9WgXcQ), [Curseforge](https://www.youtube.com/watch?v=dQw4w9WgXcQ), or the [release tab](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+You can download the mod from [Modrinth](https://modrinth.com/mod/minecraft-colosseum), [Curseforge](https://www.curseforge.com/minecraft/mc-mods/minecraft-colosseum), or the [release tab](https://github.com/The-Changer412/MC-Colosseum/releases/tag/release).

+# Requirements
+This mod requires the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and the [Geckolib 3.1.6+](https://www.curseforge.com/minecraft/mc-mods/geckolib)

 # What does this mod adds?
 This mod adds in a new structure, 3 bosses, and 8 items.

 ## <img src="imgs/colosseum.png" alt="Colosseum Structure" width="90"/>  Colosseum Structure
-The colosseum is a structure that generates at the surface in any non ocean biomes.
+The Colosseum is a structure that generates at the surface in any non ocean biomes.
-When entering into the colosseum, you can either participate in the fight, or watch an ongoing fight, if there is one.
+When entering into the Colosseum, you can either participate in the fight, or watch an ongoing fight, if there is one.
-Note that only one person can fight per colosseum.
+Note that only one person can fight per Colosseum.
 To start the fight, you must put away your stuff at chest nearby, set your spawn point, and then press the button nearby the bed.

 ## Bosses
 ### <img src="imgs/weak_warrior.png" alt="Weak Warrior" width="50"/> Weak Warrior
-Weak Warrior is the first boss that you will fight in the colosseum.
+Weak Warrior is the first boss that you will fight in the Colosseum.
 As the name applies, he is not that strong.
 He has 20 hearts, does 1 heart of damage, and has a normal movement speed.
 ### <img src="imgs/stabby_mcstabby.png" alt="Weak Warrior" width="70"/> Stabby Mcstabby
-Stabby Mcstabby is the second boss that you will fight in the colosseum.
+Stabby Mcstabby is the second boss that you will fight in the Colosseum.
 He loves to stab people with his spear.
 He has 35 hearts, does 3.25 hearts of damage, and moves fast.
 ### <img src="imgs/hammer_lover9000.png" alt="Weak Warrior" width="70"/> Hammer Lover9000
-Hammer Lover9000 is the third and final boss that you will fight in the colosseum.
+Hammer Lover9000 is the third and final boss that you will fight in the Colosseum.
 He has an addiction with hammers.
 He has 70 hearts, does 7.25 hearts of damage, and moves slows.
 When the player is close enough to the Hammer Lover900, the player will be hit with so much fear from hammer Lover900, that the fear will make the player move slowly.

 ## Items
 When defeating Hammer Lover9000, you are guaranteed to get one of the 7 rewards from below: